balasubramanian1612s/library-management-system/README.md

 ## [](https://github.com/balasubramanian1612s/library-management-system)File Wise Description
 **/model** - contains database and class models

- &nbsp; **/hive** - blueprints for local database implemented using HIVE book_model.dart - model to store a book borrow_model.dart - model to store a borrow entry return_model.dart - model to store a return entry book.dart - class-model to store a book retrieved from the DB side_bar_menu_model.dart - change-notifier model for functioning of the sidebar
+ &nbsp; **/hive** - blueprints for local database implemented using HIVE

+   &nbsp;&nbsp; book_model.dart - model to store a book

+   &nbsp;&nbsp; borrow_model.dart - model to store a borrow entry

+   &nbsp;&nbsp; return_model.dart - model to store a return entry

+   &nbsp; book.dart - class-model to store a book retrieved from the DB

+   &nbsp; side_bar_menu_model.dart - change-notifier model for functioning of the sidebar

 **/util** - contains utility widgets (or) components data_fetch.dart -  page for initial data fetch and seeding of the local database.